DZGoldman/Github-Data/readme.md

 - DONE Set up authenticaion
 - DONE Configure pg database
 - put on github in private repo
+- fix sheet important so it doesn't double up
+- set up route that,
+for 5000 records where skills aren't found take in url, strips for username, gets all users repos, gets all languages, sorts them, updates user for skills and "skills found"
+- hourly chron job

  - configure sequalize?